FoxyTheThird/The-Empire-Strikes-Back-FNF/README.md

 The Empire Strikes Back!!
 A new FNF Mod featuring something that very few if any others have!
 We have :
+ - One of the best custom engine built off of an amazing engine, none other than Psyche Engine!
+Thank you shadowmario and your team for making such a beast of an engine!
  - A new and fresh Gallery that even has it's own music
  - A bangin' soundtrack (TBA)
  - Some new Funky Assets